ds82/angular-contextmenu/README.md

 > An [angular] module that utilizes [bootstrap]'s dropdown as contextmenu

-With this simple angular module you can use bootstrap's dropdown menu's as contextmenu's menu on various elements (e.g. tables).
+With this simple angular module you can use bootstrap dropdown menus as contextmenus on various elements (e.g. tables).

 ![](screen.png)

 ## Why?

-Yes, there are already a few angular modules which add contextmenu similar to this. *But* competition isn't a bad thing right?
-My goal was to make a tiny module with a very small memory footprint, thus I decided to not use an isolated scope.
-At the same time, isolated scopes help to keep thing clean and separated,
+Yes, there are already a few angular modules which add contextmenus similar to this. *But* competition isn't a bad thing right?

+## Todos

+* remove jquery & bootstrap dependency
+* add more tests
+* add travis integration
+* document code

 ## How to use